 We believe we have invested our cash balances conservatively and secured sufficient financing to help mitigate any near-term negative impact on our operations from adverse market conditions.
-We had \$2.3 billion of cash and equivalents as of March 31, 2018.
-We also have \$3.0 billion available under our revolving credit facility which, combined with our cash balance, we believe provides us with sufficient liquidity to address the challenges and opportunities of the current market.
+As of September 30, 2018, we had \$2.1 billion of cash and equivalents and \$3.0 billion available under our revolving credit facility, which we believe provides us with sufficient liquidity to address the challenges and opportunities of the current market.
 For additional information on market conditions, see "Liquidity and Capital Resources" and "Business Environment and Results of Operations."